lukey78/otm-docker/README.md

 A multi processor server with at least 16 GB RAM and a lot of HD space.

-A full worldwide server needs about 3 TB of HD to host all tiles.
+A full worldwide server needs about 3 TB of HD to host all tiles up to zoom level 17.

 You need `docker` and `docker-compose` to run this image.